MadBomber/htm/docs/guides/getting-started.md

 ## Database Setup

-HTM requires a TimescaleDB database.
+HTM requires a PostgreSQL database with pgvector and pg_trgm.
 Set your database connection:

 ```bash
 # Add to your .bashrc or .zshrc